Betterez/btrz_ex_auth_api/README.md

     test_resource: %{account_id: "DESIRED_ID"}
 ```

+and use `"test-token"` as your test token in the `Authorization` header.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/btrz_auth](https://hexdocs.pm/btrz_auth).